On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

 The critical Reynolds number is, of course, confirmed by visualization of the velocity field in the domain.
-By numerically integrating the unsteady equations starting from the steady state, perturbed only by numerical errors, we conclude that the flow indeed diverges from the steady state and becomes unstable.
+By numerically integrating the unsteady equations starting from the steady state, perturbed only by numerical error if the steady solver residual tolerance, we conclude that the flow indeed diverges from the steady state and becomes unstable.
 The long-time solution (the attractor) becomes time-periodic at the critical value $\mathrm{Re}_\text{crit} = 48$, as illustrated by a snapshot of the velocity field in \cref{fig:sfig3a:flow}.
+Since this case is close to the first Hopf bifurcation, the initial growth away from the unstable steady state is slow, and the time integration was continued until the periodic regime was clearly visible.
 The most appropriate quantity for observing and measuring the frequency of oscillations in the flow appears to be the total lift; see \cref{fig:sfig3b:oscillations_drag_lift}.

-This critical value is in strong agreement with LPT (ii), which predicts that at this $\mathrm{Re}$, the rightmost eigenvalue crosses the imaginary axis; see \cref{fig:sfig2:critical_re_eigenvalues}.
+This critical value is in strong agreement with LSA (ii), which predicts that at this $\mathrm{Re}$, the rightmost eigenvalue crosses the imaginary axis; see \cref{fig:sfig2:critical_re_eigenvalues}.
 One can reconstruct the unstable eigenmode as

 see \cref{fig:sfig3:critical_re_eigenmode}.
 The constant $C$ cannot be determined, as the growth is not purely exponential but saturates over time.
-To be more precise, it follows a logistic pattern, with multiple logistic growth stages at higher $\mathrm{Re}$.
-Although the obtained eigenvectors are not strictly divergence-free, the eigenmode at the critical $\mathrm{Re}$ captures the wake shape of the time-periodic solution remarkably well.
+The eigenmode at the critical $\mathrm{Re}$ captures the wake shape of the time-periodic solution remarkably well, with a posterior chosen suitable constant $C$.
 It is worth noting that the oscillation frequency predicted by the eigenmode, $\omega / 2\pi = 1.39$ Hz ($\mathrm{St} = 0.278$), matches closely the frequency of the time-periodic solution, $f = 1.37$ Hz ($\mathrm{St} = 0.274$), as measured from the total lift oscillations using Fast Fourier Transform (FFT).
 This value is notably more than twice the Strouhal number observed in the open channel configuration, which is approximately $\mathrm{St} = 0.12$.
+The first Hopf bifurcation also provides a~useful link to the spectral study by \citet*{Gerecht2012}.
+Their analysis shows that the spectrum beyond the first Hopf bifurcation may contain real eigenvalues associated with later steady-state bifurcations.
+This gives spectral context to the additional steady branches detected by deflated continuation in \cref{sec:multiplicity}.